MSc Cognitive Behavioural Therapy

 Entry Requirements

 Honours degree, or equivalent, plus a mental health qualification.
-Applicants will be expected to be familiar with individual casework, history-taking and case load management and must normally be a UK registered health professional.
+Applicants are expected to be familiar with individual casework, history-taking and case load management and must normally be a UK-registered health professional.
+Non-standard entrants may be considered if they can demonstrate that they have the necessary work-based experience, skills and aptitude demonstrated by a Knowledge, Skills and Attitudes (KSA) portfolio - see View Website for details.

 Non-standard applications and Recognition of Prior Learning must be referred to QMU for consideration.